 This post is also available in: Spanish

-The Inter-American Dialogue is leading a two-year project designed to strengthen civil society support for improving teacher policy in Central America (Guatemala, Honduras, and El Salvador) and the Dominican Republic.
+The Inter-American Dialogue is a regional leader in promoting informed policy debate and strengthening civil society support to improve teacher policy in Latin America.
 The goal is to raise the profile of education reform, stimulate debate, and help build the consensus necessary to enable the region’s governments to adopt new and more effective teacher policies.
-This project was made possible by support from the Inter-American Development Bank’s Institutional Capacity Strengthening Thematic Fund (ICSF), established with contributions from the government of the People’s Republic of China.

-In order to build awareness among leaders and decision-makers regarding the importance of teacher policy, the Dialogue is partnering with organizations in the region to produce a series of education report cards.
+In order to build awareness among leaders and decision-makers regarding the importance of teacher policy, the Dialogue has partnered with organizations in the region to produce a series of teacher policy report cards.
 The report cards seek to strengthen the capacity of national groups to analyze education policy and create a group of energized leaders – governmental and nongovernmental – capable of promoting reforms.
-Our partners are: Centro de Investigaciones Económicas Nacionales (CIEN) in Guatemala, Fundación Ricardo Ernesto Maduro Andreu (FEREMA) in Honduras, Fundación Salvadoreña para el Desarrollo Económico (FUSADES) in El Salvador, and Acción Empresarial por la Educación (EDUCA) in the Dominican Republic.